Lara Lewington: Early life

-Lewington attended Surbiton High School, an independent school in Surbiton, Greater London.
+Lewington is Jewish.
+She attended Surbiton High School, an independent school in Surbiton, Greater London.
 She studied at St Mary's University, Twickenham.
 She reports working as a runner on the game show It's a Knockout while at the university.

-Lewington, as well as her husband, is Jewish.

 Career

+Television

 Lewington joined Five in January 2003, as their weather presenter.
 She spent six years at the channel, also becoming the showbiz correspondent for Five News, before a stint as showbiz correspondent on Sky News.

 She contributed to various shows including The Weakest Link News and Weather special, ITV1's Celebrities Exposed and E!'s 101 Greatest programmes.
 She has also appeared weekly on ITV's The Impressionable Jon Culshaw, was a panellist on ITV's Win, Lose or Draw, and has appeared on BBC Two's Newsnight, Channel 4's RI:SE, Big Brother's Big Mouth, ITV's Britain's Best Dish, the BBC's Let's Dance For Sports Relief and appeared as one of the four representatives of Five TV on the BBC One Sport Relief Superstars special.

 Lewington joined BBC's Click in 2011 as a reporter and later became a presenter in 2018.
 She co-presented the show with Spencer Kelly and appears on other radio and television shows talking about technology.
 She has also been the technology columnist for Woman magazine.
 In July 2023, she presented the BBC Radio Four programme Wiki Wars, on editing on Wikipedia.
 Jimmy Wales spoke on this programme.
 It discussed issues such as hoaxes on Wikipedia, sociological research suggesting gender bias on Wikipedia, geographical bias on Wikipedia and paid editing.

 In September 2023, Lewington announced a new role as AI Agony Aunt to the Lorraine programme on ITV.